cran/wconf/README.md

 _custom.weights_ – the vector of custom weights to be applied, is the custom weighting scheme was selected.
 The vector should be equal to "n", but can be larger, with excess values being ignored.

 _print.weighted.accuracy_ – optional setting to print the weighted accuracy metric, which represents the sum of all weighted confusion matrix cells divided by the total number of observations.

+### balancedaccuracy - calculate accuracy scores for imbalanced data
+This function calculates classification accuracy scores using the sine-based formulas proposed by Starovoitov and Golub (2020).
+The advantage of the new method consists in producing improved results when compared with the standard balanced accuracy function, by taking into account the class distribution of errors.
+This feature renders the method useful when confronted with imbalanced data.

+**balancedaccuracy(_m_, _print.scores_)**

+The function takes as input:

+_m_ - the caret confusion matrix object or simple matrix.

+_print.scores_ - used to display the accuracy scores when set to TRUE.

 ## Technical details